Office of the City Historian Internship Opportunity

 Interns would assist in daily operations, including direct interaction with visitors from a diversity of backgrounds and collaboration with City of Rochester and Rochester Public Library offices; exhibit planning and maintenance; public speaking as a historical tour guide.

 Students with other interests are encourage to contact the City Historian to discuss them, as we often can tailor an experience to suit individual students’ needs and desires.

 Rochester, NY 14604-1896

-- A cover letter describing your interests and skills and indicating the projects that most interest you and why.
+Submit a cover letter and resume directly to Ridarsky at the address above.
+The cover letter should describe your interests and skills and indicating the projects that most interest you and why.
 Also include details on the time period for which you are requesting the internship and the name and contact information for the faculty member who will be overseeing your internship experience (if it will be for credit).